Mental Health Facilities Gwinnett County, GA

 Clinic For Education Treatment And Prevention Of Addiction Inc

-Clinic For Education Treatment And Prevention Of Addiction Inc is a mental health facility in Gwinnett County, GA, located at 6020 Dawson Boulevard, Suite I, 30093.
-Clinic For Education Treatment And Prevention Of Addiction Inc provides outpatient treatment and telemedicine/telehealth.
-Clinic For Education Treatment And Prevention Of Addiction Inc provides integrated dual diagnosis disorder treatment, group therapy and behavior modification to young adults, adults and children / adolescents.
-Clinic For Education Treatment And Prevention Of Addiction Inc also supports people requiring dual diagnosis treatment.
-Some other services available at Clinic For Education Treatment And Prevention Of Addiction Inc include family psychoeducation, case management and court-ordered outpatient treatment.
+Clinic For Education Treatment And Prevention Of Addiction Inc is a mental health treatment center in Gwinnett County, Georgia, located at 6020 Dawson Boulevard, Suite I, 30093 zip code.
+Clinic For Education Treatment And Prevention Of Addiction Inc provides telemedicine/telehealth and outpatient treatment.
+Clinic For Education Treatment And Prevention Of Addiction Inc also offers cognitive behavioral therapy, psychotropic medication and activity therapy to seniors 65 or older, adults and young adults.
+Clinic For Education Treatment And Prevention Of Addiction Inc supports people requiring dual diagnosis treatment.
+Clinic For Education Treatment And Prevention Of Addiction Inc also provides court-ordered outpatient treatment, education services and psychosocial rehabilitation services.

 Learn More